 Spine and Back Injuries

 Spine and back injuries are the most severe if you do not have time to brace yourself.
 The collision can cause lingering soreness, pain, and stiffness in your muscles and soft tissue.
-More dramatic cases can alter your quality of life because of broken vertebrae or pinched nerves.
+More dramatic cases of severe injuries can alter your quality of life because of broken vertebrae or pinched nerves.

 Head and Brain Injuries